jankapunkt/meteor-react-native-starter/README.md

 }
 ```

-Now you should be good to go for the workshop!
+Now you should be good to go to continue your development!

 ## Install Expo Go on your development device